Best Places to See Fall Foliage in Washington DC (Photo Guide)

 Rock Creek Park is a no brainer, DC’s largest park is FULL of fall foliage.
 Some stand out spots include Boulder Bridge, Miller Cabin and Rapids Bridge.
 Typically you can pull off and walk to each location (unless Beach Dr is closed to cars!).
 If Beach Dr is closed you can find parking nearby and take a trail into Rock Creek Park to walk the road or bike ride through the park.

 All over Rock Creek Park you’ll find hiking trails that range in elevation.
-I love taking hiking during fall here since you can get close to Rock Creek and take long exposure photos.
+I love taking hiking during fall here since you can get close to Rock Creek and take long exposure photos of the creeks.
 This is one of my favorite places in DC to see fall foliage and well worth a stop in autumn.

 Rock Creek Park on Google Maps